 Background: The MAP-RWG was formed as part of the Center of Excellence for MAP technology, an initiative to accelerate the development of MAPs as a technology platform for high-priority needs (vaccines and essential medicines) in low- and middle-income countries.
 As part of this Center of Excellence, PATH has partnered with Cardiff University to co-Chair a group that includes representatives with MAP expertise in both the commercial and academic sectors, vaccine development experts and representatives from national regulatory authorities, international pharmacopoeia and the WHO pre-qualification of medicines programme.

-The first full publication from the group aims to identify the pertinent features of MAP products that should be considered when assessing the risk of infection and share their expert opinions and experiences with the scientific community.
-The published findings of this work can be accessed HERE (Journal of Controlled Release), and will hopefully help to inform microbiological risk assessments for emerging MAP products.
+Another publication from the MAP-RWG identifies pertinent features of MAP products that should be considered when assessing the risk of infection and shares expert opinions and experiences that will will help to inform microbiological risk assessments for emerging MAP products.
+The published findings of this work can be accessed HERE (Journal of Controlled Release).